QUOTES-Reaction to Australia court upholding cancellation of Djokovic's visa | Sports-Games

 "I know too little to judge the situation.
 What I know is that Novak is always the first one to stand for the players.
 But none of us stood for him.
 Be strong @DjokerNole" AUSTRALIAN SENATOR NICK MCKIM ON TWITTER

 "Djokovic gets deported to resume his privileged life.
-Meanwhile, people who have been found to be genuine refugees continue to languish in Australian prisons after nine years of exile, murder, abuse, and brutal dehumanization.
+Meanwhile, people who are genuine refugees continue to languish in Australian prisons after nine years of exile, murder, abuse, and brutal dehumanization.
 We must remove the Minister's god-like powers.
 Now."
 FORMER AUSTRALIAN TENNIS PLAYER RENNAE STUBBS ON TWITTER

 "(Periodic and important reminder that Djokovic could have avoided all this rigamarole by simply getting vaccinated like 97%+ of his tennis player peers have.)"